A Little Romance: Plot

-Because they cannot go back to the hotel, they join a local bicycle race to escape Verona.
-Julius soon falls behind and Lauren persuades Daniel to go back for him.
+Because they cannot return to the hotel, they join a bicycle race to escape Verona.
+When Julius falls behind, Lauren persuades Daniel to go back for him.
 They find him collapsed from exhaustion.
 Daniel worms his background out of Julius, who also confesses that he both picked Bob's pocket and stole the money for their train tickets, disappointing Lauren.
-Lauren then reveals that she will be moving back to the United States permanently in two weeks.
+Lauren then reveals that she will move back to the United States permanently in two weeks.
 She wanted to take a gondola to the Bridge of Sighs and kiss Daniel so they could love each other forever.
 She berates Julius by dismissing all his stories as lies.
 Julius admits he lied about some things but insists the legend can be true.
 Daniel decides he still wants to go to Venice with Lauren, and Julius joins them.

-In Venice, they spend the night in St Mark's Basilica, until a chance meeting with the Duryeas sets them on the run again hours before sunset.
+In Venice, they spend the night in St. Mark's Basilica, until a chance meeting with the Duryeas sets them on the run again hours before sunset.
 Julius hides them in a movie theater and gives them his remaining cash, promising to return a half-hour before sunset.
-As soon as they are inside, however, Julius turns himself in to police searching for them; despite being slapped around by an inspector, he refuses to reveal Lauren and Daniel's whereabouts.
-The two children fall asleep during the film and wake with just a few minutes remaining.
-Lauren and Daniel run to find a gondola, but most are already taken.
-They finally find an available gondolier; he takes them within sight of the bridge, but refuses to go further just as sunset arrives because they didn't pay him the full amount.
-Daniel pushes him into the canal and, as the bells of the Campanile begin chiming, the two pull the gondola by hand along the pilings toward the bridge, enabling the gondola to glide underneath.
-While the bells are still pealing, Lauren and Daniel kiss and embrace.
-In the police station, Julius finally reveals the two children's whereabouts, assuming they will have accomplished their goal.
+However, when they are inside, Julius turns himself into the police searching for them; despite being attacked by an inspector, he refuses to reveal Lauren and Daniel's whereabouts.
+The two fall asleep during the film and wake with just a few minutes remaining.
+They manage to find a gondola and make it to the bridge in time to kiss while the bells are still pealing.
+In the police station, Julius reveals their whereabouts, assuming that they have accomplished their goal.

-After a few days pass, Lauren is preparing to leave Paris for home with her mother and stepfather.
-Moments before she's about to enter the car to depart, Lauren notices Daniel standing across the street, waiting to say goodbye to her.
-Her mother quickly objects to his presence, but her stepfather having warmed to the boy, allows her to go ahead and say her goodbyes.
-Pledging not to become “like everybody else,” Lauren and Daniel share a final kiss and embrace.
-She looks up and notices Julius waving to her from a nearby bench.
-She rushes over to greet him.
-Lauren embraces Julius and she tearfully bids him farewell, then runs back to the waiting car.
-Daniel follows after her as the car pulls away.
-They wave to each other for the last time, as Daniel leaps into the air.
+After some days pass, Lauren is preparing to leave for the United States.
+She notices Daniel standing across the street, waiting to say goodbye to her.
+Her mother objects, but her stepfather allows her to go ahead.
+Pledging not to become “like everybody else”, Lauren and Daniel share a final kiss.
+She looks up and notices Julius (who apparently got all charges dropped) waving to her from a nearby bench.
+She rushes over, embraces him, and bids him farewell, then runs back to the car.
+As the car pulls away, Daniel and Lauren wave to each other for the last time, as Daniel leaps into the air.